zachbellay/flask-scu-course-evals/README.md

 - To run development server run:
     - `gunicorn --bind 127.0.0.1:5000 --certfile ./dev-pems/cert.pem  --keyfile ./dev-pems/key.pem  wsgi --access-logfile - --error-logfile`

+## Building the docker image

+_Note_: The tags are different in the docs, so don't just copy paste.
+Make sure you are using the proper tags when building and deploying.

+- Login to gitlab container registry
+    - `docker login registry.gitlab.com`

+- To build the image and push to gitlab on an M1 Mac:
+    - `docker buildx build --platform linux/amd64 --push -t registry.gitlab.com/zachbellay/flask-scu-course-evals:spring-2021-update .`

 ### Prod Setup
 - Transfer `app.db` file to server under `~/db`
 - To get image: